-Being engaged in a child custody case, either within the context of a divorce or suit affecting the parent-child relationship, means that you will be concerned with several different factors associated with the relationship to your children.
-Invariably what comes up in a child custody case is that you are attempting to prove your suitability as a parent for your child.
-In many ways, this can be a frustrating experience because you know what kind of parent you are in your heart.
-However, oftentimes you are left having to defend your actions regarding your children and your parenting style and methods.
+Being engaged in a child custody case, either within the context of a divorce or suit affecting the parent-child relationship, means that you will be concerned with several different factors associated with the connection to your children.
+Invariably what comes up in a child custody case is attempting to prove your suitability as a parent for your child.
+This can be a frustrating experience in many ways because you know what kind of parent you are in your heart.
+However, you are often left to defend your actions regarding your children and your parenting style and methods.
 This can be very disheartening, and many clients express frustration at having to do so.

 However, this is the nature of a child custody case.
 You cannot decide all of the terms of your case or on what fields you and your opposing parent will go to battle.
-What you do get to decide is your attitude towards your case and your circumstances, and how well you prepare for your child custody case.
+You get to determine your attitude towards your case, your circumstances, and how well you prepare for your child custody case.
 That is what I would like to discuss with you today.
-How best can you and your family prepare for a child custody case so that the outcome is favorable to you and is in the best interest of your children.
+How best can you and your family prepare for a child custody case so that the outcome is favorable to you and in your children's best interest.
 The attorneys with the Law Office of Bryan Fagan have a great deal of experience counseling and guiding parents through these sorts of circumstances, and I would like to share with you some of those experiences today.

 Determining your "why" for a child custody case

-Before discussing anything else associated with a child custody case, you must think about why you are even here.
-Many parents will enter into a case, either one they filed or that their opposing parent filed, and think mainly about what could be lost in the case, what a nuisance the cases, and why they don't deserve to be involved in the case at all.
-I'm not here to tell you that any of these feelings are not well placed or deserved.
+Before discussing anything else associated with a child custody case, you must consider why you are even here.
+Many parents will enter into a patient, either one they filed or that their opposing parent filed, and think mainly about what could be lost in the case, what a nuisance the claims, and why they don't deserve to be involved in the case at all.
+I'm not here to tell you that any of these feelings are not well placed or earned.
 As a parent myself, I can understand how you would feel if I had to be involved in a child custody matter.
 However, once the case has started, it is in your best interest to participate and do so intentionally.

 What does being intentional mean in regards to a child custody case?
 Well, I liken it to any other area of your life where you should make decisions about specific things based on specific pieces of information.
 As in, don't simply go into a child custody case and assume your attorney will help you make decisions that are in your best interests.
 You need to understand the issues in your case, consider what is best for your child, and then listen to the counsel of your attorney.
 At that point, you will be able to make good decisions for yourself and your children.